 – Muhammad Ali

-Ali was born in Louisville, Kentucky.
-He was named after his father, Cassius Marcellus Clay, Sr., (who was named for the 19th century abolitionist and politician Cassius Clay).
-Ali later changed his name after joining the Nation of Islam and subsequently converted to Sunni Islam in 1975.
+Ali was born in Louisville, Kentucky in 1942.
+He was named after his father, Cassius Marcellus Clay, Sr., (who was named after the 19th century abolitionist and politician Cassius Clay).
+Ali would later change his name after joining the Nation of Islam.
+He subsequently converted to Sunni Islam in 1975.

 Early boxing career